 I love animals, I even have a whole Pinterest board dedicated to cute animal pictures.
 As much as I love them however, I wouldn’t have considered them to be a productivity tool.
 Little did I know that researchers at Hiroshima University have proved me wrong.
 Their study shows that looking at cute pictures or videos of animals triggers care giving impulses, which may actually improve your work performance.
 That’s because you’re more likely to be attentive and careful.
+So next time you’re in work, ask your boss if you can get rid of the printer on your desk to make room for a Large hamster cage!
 Read more

 Recently, Jay and I made a major change — we bought a new apartment in Manhattan (YAY)!
 Totally exciting, but as I have come to realize, it can also be very stressful and overwhelming.
 I thought that after we finally closed on our place that there would be a sense of relief.
 But moving out of our old place and moving into our new one is a totally different story.
 So, as I embark on this new journey, I thought I would create a few lists (as usual) to lessen the stress!

 Packing up the old memories and moving everything out.